-One of the most important things you can do is just to recognize what anxiety does to your loved one, so you know what is happening.
-Signs include:
+One of the most important things you can do is recognize what anxiety does to your loved one, so you know what is happening.
+Potential signs include:

 - Shortness of breath